Being a software engineer is one awesome job!

 It’s quite evident why the back and forth between getting code approved and completing all the changes requested can cause disagreements.
 In fact, it’s totally normal.
 How you go about communicating and resolving this is what matters.

 Software engineering has the benefit — and sometimes the challenge — of not having specific best practices that are followed by everyone at all times.
 Opinions vary and standards evolve.
-These are not only brought up in code reviews, but are points of tension when different opinions between team members arise (such as tabs or spaces for indenting lines).
+These are not only brought up in code and sprint reviews, but are points of tension when different opinions between team members arise (such as tabs or spaces for indenting lines).